iotaledger/introduction-docs/docs/introduction/what_is_chrysalis.md

 ### New Node API and Client Libraries
 With Chrysalis, we wanted to offer a more standard API on both the node and client library level.
 Node implementations provide a completely redesigned [RESTful](https://editor.swagger.io/?url=https://raw.githubusercontent.com/rufsam/protocol-rfcs/master/text/0026-rest-api/rest-api.yaml) and [eventful](https://playground.asyncapi.io/?load=https://raw.githubusercontent.com/luca-moser/protocol-rfcs/rfc/node-event-api/text/0033-node-event-api/0033-node-event-api.yml) API implementations.

-Our [client libraries](../libraries/overview.md) provide high level abstractions that allow developers to build solutions that are easier to develop and cheaper to maintain.
+Our [client libraries](../libraries/overview.md) provide high-level abstractions that allow developers to build solutions that are easier to develop and cheaper to maintain.